BasThomas/basthomas.github.io/about.md

 Nice to meet you. 👋

-I build applications and tooling for iOS.
+I build applications and tooling for Apple platforms.
 I love doing sports, contributing to OSS & [public speaking](/speaking).

 You may also know me from [Swift Weekly Brief](https://swiftweekly.github.io)